Corsica: Sport

-Most Corsican football clubs are currently littered through the first, second, third, fourth and fifth tiers of French football.
-AC Ajaccio are the highest ranking team, competing in Ligue 1 after promotion in the 2021–22 season, SC Bastia currently play in Ligue 2 FC Bastia-Borgo currently competes in the Championnat National and Gazélec Ajaccio currently competes in the Championnat National 3. ÉF Bastia previously competed in Regional 1, but in 2021 merged with fellow Corsican team Association de la Jeunesse de Biguglia, to form Football Jeunesse Étoile Biguglia.
+Most Corsican football clubs are currently littered through the top 5 tiers of French football.
+AC Ajaccio and SC Bastia play in Ligue 2 in 2024–25, although both have played in Ligue 1 in the last decade.
+FC Bastia-Borgo currently competes in the Championnat National and Gazélec Ajaccio currently competes in the Championnat National 3. ÉF Bastia previously competed in Regional 1, but in 2021 merged with fellow Corsican team Association de la Jeunesse de Biguglia, to form Football Jeunesse Étoile Biguglia.

 Tour de Corse is a rally held since 1956, which was a round of the World Rally Championship from 1973 to 2008 and later the Intercontinental Rally Challenge and European Rally Championship.
 The Tour de Corse returned as a World Rally Championship round in 2015.

-Music

 Administration

-Before 1975, Corsica was a départment of the French region of Provence-Alpes-Côte d'Azur.
+Before 1975, Corsica was a département of the French region of Provence-Alpes-Côte d'Azur.
 In 1975 two new départements, Haute-Corse and Corse-du-Sud, were created by splitting the hitherto united departement of Corsica.

 On 2 March 1982, a law was passed that gave Corsica the status of territorial collectivity (collectivité territoriale), abolishing the Corsican Regional Council.
 Unlike the regional councils, the Corsican Assembly has executive powers over the island.

 In 1992, three institutions were formed in the territorial collectivity of Corsica: